cgoods94/datasciencecoursera/GettingAndCleaningData/Output Files and Doc/README.md

 ### 2. Extract

-Here the script uses regular expressions and grep on the feature names to determine which columns hold the variables for mean and std.
+Here the script uses regular expressions and grep on the feature names to determine which columns hold the variables for mean() and std().
 It then selects those columns from **full** and saves the result to a new tbl, **extracted**.
 Before moving on, it makes a character vector of the mean and std feature names called **choiceColNames** for later use in the Label step.

+**NOTE:** *Columns with meanFreq() were NOT included in the final dataset because we have both time and frequency domain data, so the meanFreq should be present in frequency domain if you really need it.*

 ### 3. Factorize